Top 10 Copywriting Tips for Branding and Marketing

 - People like being entertained.
 If your copy is fun to read, your readers will enjoy it.
 This helps create a positive experience.

 - People like sharing.
-A copy that encourages them to share with others will engage them more with your message.
+A copy encouraging them to share with others will engage them more with your message.

 - People enjoy getting a reward.
-People are more likely to take the following action in a chain if it's easy to do, so stories are a great way to encourage people to act on your call to action.
+If it's easy, people are more likely to take the following action in a chain, so stories are a great way to encourage people to act on your call to action.

 - People like to buy things.
 If people believe your offering will solve their problem, they're more likely to buy.